IslamAlTaweel/Shell-Scripting-Project-Online-Course-Log-Analyzer/README.md

 # Shell Scripting Project – Online Course Log Analyzer

 ## Overview
-The **Online Course Log Analyzer** is a Bash Shell script that processes session records stored in a file named log.txt , generated from online teaching platforms.
-It offers a range of features to analyze course activity, including session details, attendance tracking, late arrivals, early departures, and instructor-related statistics.
-The tool is designed for interactive, menu-driven use, making it easy to explore and interpret course log data.
+The **Online Course Log Analyzer** is a Bash Shell script that processes session records generated from online teaching platforms and stored in a file named log.txt.
+A wide range of features is offered for analyzing course activity, including session details, attendance tracking, late arrivals, early departures, and instructor-related statistics.
+The tool is designed for interactive, menu-driven use, making it easy for the user to explore and interpret online course log data.

 ---

 ## Features
-The script provides the following services:
+The shell script provides the following services:

 1. Number of Sessions per Course
       - Displays the total number of sessions conducted for each course
-      - Sorts the courses in decreasing order of session count
+      - Sorts the courses in increasing order of session count

 2. Average Attendance per Course
       - Computes the average number of students attending per session for a given course